slowriot/anubis/README.md

 Anubis aims to emulate the specific features and configuration of Gitpages, so any pages you may already be hosting with Gitpages can be smoothly transitioned to render with Anubis with no changes required to your pages.
 If you find an inconsistency between how Anubis and Gitpages renders a site, please raise an issue.

 Anubis frequently checks for updates in the repository, and if a change has been found, it will automatically rebuild the website.
 To push changes to your site, all you have to do is commit a change to your repo.
 This check happens every 30 seconds by default - the delay can be configured in `deploy.yaml`.

+The webserver used for the site is nginx.
+The default site configuration can be tweaked in `docker/nginx_site.conf`.

 # Dependencies